 In most areas of the U.S., it is just not possible to keep indoor relative humidity levels where they need to be for wood flooring without a whole home humidifier.

 With the temperatures dropping the correlating relative humidity in the atmosphere also drops.
+This means that there’s less moisture and the air is dry.
 You will likely have noticed this when going outside during the cold weather with your lips and mucous membrane drying out.

 Indoor conditions often are drier than the Sahara desert.